kkapuria3/BestBuy-GPU-Bot/README.md

  	* Whenever Yellow ATC button appears again, it will click and checkout
  	* Status Bar is now being added at bottom
  	* Status Bar now shows version and TESTMODE variable
+* 2.5 - 'Fixed Memory Leak' no more refresh !
+We will recycle tabs.
+	* Due to constant reloading of OOS items, memory on your browser slowly blows up
+	* We will now kill the tab if item is OOS and open it in new page.
+Doing this infact reduces the total RAM usage.
+	* Button clicks no more use .click() but instead use EventListeners()
+	* Status Bar is now 50% of screen.
+Little taller so last line is visible when page is loading.
+	* Status Bar now shows ITEM_KEYWORD
+	* We will now play a music when item is carted.
+	* Since BB asks for verifying account sometimes.
+Alert will help so that you dont miss checkout.
+	* MAX_RETRIES will now control when your page gets reloaded when you are stuck on please wait screen.
+In this case it will perform normal reload.

 ## License